In this article:

 If you're close to the end of your repayment term and can afford to pay off the remainder before applying, eliminating the debt could improve your chances of getting the loan amount you're looking for.
 If you can't, however, just focus on maintaining a positive payment history.

-How Can I Increase My Chances of Getting a Mortgage?
+How to Increase Your Chances of Getting a Mortgage

-Second, avoid taking on new credit leading up to your mortgage application.
+- Avoid taking on new credit leading up to your mortgage application.
 The last thing you want to do is to increase your DTI even further.
-And if you have time, consider working on paying down some loans and credit cards to potentially decrease your DTI.
+If you have time, consider working on paying down some loans and credit cards to potentially decrease your DTI.

 Avoid Jumping Into a Mortgage Too Soon